Thomz07/Cenamo/README.md

 eta s0n
 # Note
 I know it uses layoutSubviews and that this is not good.
 I'm waiting for my iPhone X to be delivered and will use the same method Multipla uses.
-The issue here is that _backgroundView doesn't exists outside of layoutSubviews on non notched devices for a reason that I don't know.
+The issue here is that backgroundView Ivar doesn't exists outside of layoutSubviews on non notched devices for a reason that I don't know.
 I will make it so if the device is Notched, it uses non layoutSubviews method and if the device is non notched it uses layoutSubviews method.

-This project uses libstylepicker (https://github.com/boo-dev/libstylepicker) by BooDev (https://twitter.com/BooDev) I haven't managed to include it on my theos because nothing is specified on the project so I added it manually